curl/curl/docs/cmdline-opts/get.md

 request that otherwise would be used. curl will append provided data to URL as a query string.

-Prior to 7.86.0 curl could use '?' as a separator between data fields in some edge cases.

 If used in combination with --head, the POST data is instead appended to the URL with a HEAD request.